Arunabh-Sen/kramit-vc-system/README.md

 - diff for computing changes
 - chalk for colored CLI output
 - Commander for CLI command parsing

 # Limitations (to be added soon)

-No support for branches, remote repositories, or merges Does not track file deletions or renames
+- No support for branches, remote repositories, or merges
+- Does not track file deletions or renames
-Commits are linear (no DAG)
+- Commits are linear (no DAG)

+  ### Contributions are always welcomed, fork the repo to get started.